Suzuki TL1000S

 The Suzuki TL1000S was a Suzuki V-twin roadster sport bike made from 1997-2001.
 It is frequently referred to as the TLS or Suzuki TLS.
 It is notable for the 90° V-twin engine which is still used in Suzuki's modern SV1000 and V-Strom 1000 motorcycles.

 Due to its problems, it has earned the title of ‘The Widowmaker’.
+Suzuki issued a global recall of the TLS after several incidents to install a new damper, which became standard in later-year models.